 - using barrier methods of protection, such as condoms or dental dams, during all sexual activity

 - avoiding risky behaviors, such as overusing drugs or alcohol

 If a sexual partner has genital herpes, avoid anal, vaginal, and oral sex while their symptoms flare up.

-Taking antiviral medications can also reduce the chances of transmitting the virus.
+Taking antiviral medications can also

 See a doctor or dermatologist if any new skin problem crops up, especially it leads to significant discomfort or seems infected.

 Let the doctor know if there may have been exposure to herpes or if any herpes symptoms are present.

 Psoriasis is a noncontagious autoimmune condition that can affect the skin in the genital region.
 Genital herpes is an STI that results from a viral infection.

 Both conditions can cause uncomfortable skin changes, and neither is curable.
 However, many treatments can relieve symptoms and prevent flare-ups.